christytan/ords-apex-dbcs/exacs-QA/README.md

+## Lab 12: Data Safe Advanced lab

+**Key Objectives**:

+As a database security admin,

+- Configure Data Masking and Auditing and Reporting for Exadata Cloud Service database

-## Lab 11: Use OCI CLI commands to work with Exadata Cloud Service
+## Lab 13: Use OCI CLI commands to work with Exadata Cloud Service

 **Key Objectives**: